India Adoption Program

 a.
 Adoptive family will send orphanage and CARA the Article 5 letter showing USCIS approval of the adoption.

 b.
-CARA will issue a No Objection Certificate and send it to the RIPA.
+CARA will issue a No Objection Certificate and send it to the SAA.

 d.
-RIPA will obtain the court order from the Indian courts with all required documents and will approve the placement of the child with the PAP.
+SAA will obtain the adoption order from the Indian authority (District Magistrate) with all required documents and will approve the placement of the child with the PAP.

 e.
-The RIPA will send the copy of the court order to all parties involved.
+The SAA will send the copy of the adoption order to all parties involved.

 f.
-CARA issues and sends the Article 23 letter (Receipt for the US Embassy that CARA received the adoption court order.
+CARA issues and sends the Article 23 letter (Receipt for the US Embassy that CARA received the adoption order).

 6. Bringing your child home: Once step #5 is complete, the child legally belongs to you.
-Most adoptions are full and final in India.
-The following steps must be taken to travel back to the US with the child.
+Adoptions are full and final in India.
+The following steps will take place before you travel back to the US with the child.

 b.
 Obtain an Indian Passport.
 Your child will not be a US Citizen until he or she arrives in the US.